neverfap-deluxe/nfd-api/content/content_meditations/DONE--02--focus-on-your-experience.md

 Without expectation.

-And I’ll let you continue to do this within your own time.
+And I’ll let you continue to do this within your own space.

 If you find yourself wandering off again, that’s okay.

-Just gently remind yourself to continue observing.
+Just gently remind yourself to continue observing your experience.

-And continue to truly notice what your body is sensing.
+Truly noticing what you're experiencing.

+So you can be at one with yourself.

 And that brings us to the end of today's session.
 Thank you for listening.
 I wish you best of luck with your day.
 This has been.
 The neverfap Deluxe Guided meditation series.